Paschal Donohoe

-Paschal Donohoe (born 19 September 1974) is a former Irish Fine Gael politician who served as President of the Eurogroup from July 2020 until his resignation in November 2025.
-He had also previously served as Ireland's Minister for Finance from 2017 to 2022 and from January 2025 to November 2025.
-He was a Teachta Dála (TD) for the Dublin Central constituency from 2011 until his resignation.
-He served as Minister for Public Expenditure, NDP Delivery and Reform from 2022 to 2025, Minister for Public Expenditure and Reform from 2016 to 2020, Minister for Transport, Tourism and Sport from 2014 to 2016, and Minister of State for European Affairs from 2013 to 2014.
-In November 2025 it was announced he would resign from his political roles as TD and Minister of Finance and join the World Bank as Managing Director and Chief Knowledge Officer.
+Paschal Donohoe (born 19 September 1974) is an Irish economist and former Fine Gael politician who is currently serving as the managing director and chief knowledge officer at the World Bank, appointed in November 2025.
+He previously served in the Irish government from 2014 to 2025, most notably as Minister for Finance from 2017 to 2022 and from January to November 2025.
+He also served as President of the Eurogroup from July 2020 to November 2025.
+He was a Teachta Dála (TD) for Dublin Central from 2011 until November 2025.
+In November 2025, he resigned as Minister for Finance, President of the Eurogroup, and as a TD, to assume his position at the World Bank.

 Early life

 Donohoe was born in Phibsborough, Dublin, in 1974 and grew up in Blanchardstown.
 He is the son of a Stena Line employee who also worked renting marquees and tents.
 He was educated at St. Declan's CBS in Cabra, before receiving a scholarship to Trinity College Dublin.
 He studied Politics and Economics as part of the Business, Economics and Social Science (BESS) degree programme and graduated with a first-class honours degree in 1996.
 While at Trinity, he served as Secretary of the University Philosophical Society, a debating and paper-reading society.

 From Trinity College, Donohoe was selected by the UK division of multinational company Procter & Gamble for their fast-track graduate training programme.
 He spent six years working in the United Kingdom, becoming a sales and marketing director.
 In 2003, he returned to Ireland to pursue a career in politics.